Documentation

 WithExtensionTypeResolver specifies a resolver to use when reparsing unknown extension types.
 When dealing with dynamic file descriptor sets, passing this option will allow extensions to be resolved using a custom resolver.

 To ignore unknown extension fields, use the WithAllowUnknownFields option.
-Note that this may result in messages being treated as valid even though not all constraints are being applied.
+Note that this may result in messages being treated as valid even though not all rules are being applied.

 func WithMessageDescriptors ¶ added in v0.9.0